-Refers to Photosynthetic Active Radiation and designates the spectral range from 400–700 nm.
-The photons in the PAR range effect other horticulture lighting metrics such as PPF, Photon Electrical Efficiency, PPFD and DLI.
+PAR refers to Photosynthetic Active Radiation and designates the spectral range from 400–700 nm.
+The photons in the PAR range affect other horticulture lighting metrics such as PPF, Photon Electrical Efficiency, PPFD and DLI.

-Refers to Plant Biologically Active Radiation and designates the spectral range from 280–800 nm.
-According to the American Society of Agricultural and Biological Engineering (ASABE), PBAR covers a more substantial range of light that effects plant biology.
+PBAR refers to Plant Biologically Active Radiation and designates the spectral range from 280–800 nm.
+According to the American Society of Agricultural and Biological Engineering (ASABE), PBAR covers a more substantial range of light that affects plant biology.
 The PBAR measurement includes the PAR band from 400–700 nm as well as the ultraviolet radiation band of 280–400 nm and the far-red radiation band of 700–800 nm.
 Active Grow reports both the PAR and PBAR values for all product specifications as the 280-800 nm range is becoming more widely recognized and incorporated into industry lighting standards.

-Refers to Photosynthetic Photon Flux or a lamp’s total emitted number of photons or micromoles per second (µmol/s).
-PPF only measures the amount of photons in the PAR range and is currently the standard measure for determining the efficacy of horticultural lighting products.
+PPF refers to Photosynthetic Photon Flux or a light source’s total number of photons emitted measured in micromoles per second (µmol/s).
+PPF traditionally only measures the number of photons in the PAR 400-700 nm range and is currently the standard measure for determining the efficacy of horticultural lighting products.
 Active Grow provides PPF data for both the PAR 400-700 nm and PBAR 280-800 nm ranges.

-Refers to Daily Light Integral or the amount of total photons in the PAR range that lands on a target point over the course of 24 hours as expressed in moles per square meter per day.
-Different types of plants require different levels of moles/day, so this metric is useful in determining the appropriate light levels required for specific horticulture applications.
+DLI refers to Daily Light Integral or the total amount of photons in the PAR range that lands on a target point over the course of 24 hours as expressed in moles per square meter per day.
+Different types of plants have different DLI requirements, so this metric is useful in determining the appropriate light levels required for specific horticulture applications.